ccxt/ccxt/wiki/Manual.md

 ##### Basic trigger order

-It is independent basic trigger order, that can increase or reduce your position.
-Implemented by specifying a `triggerPrice` parameter. e.g. you want to activate `buy 0.3 ETH at limit price 1000` when price crosses `1234`:
+Implemented by specifying a `triggerPrice` parameter. e.g. you want to activate `buy 0.3 ETH at limit price 1000` when price touches `1234`:

 <!-- tabs:start -->
 #### **Javascript**